 CRISC: The domains of CRISC include Incident Response and Recovery, Digital Forensics and Investigations, Security Consultancy and Advisory, and Cyber Threat Intelligence.
 These domains revolve around practical incident handling, forensic analysis, and providing strategic security guidance.

-Eligibility and prerequisites
+3) Eligibility and Prerequisites

 CISM: Candidates seeking the CISM certification typically require five years of work experience in information security management, with three years of experience in at least three CISM domains.
 Alternatively, candidates with specific security-related qualifications can also fulfil some of these requirements.

 CRISC: The prerequisites for CRISC vary among training providers.
-While prior cybersecurity knowledge is beneficial, some training programs may not mandate extensive work experience, making it relatively more accessible for professionals starting their cybersecurity journey.
+While prior Cybersecurity knowledge is beneficial, some training programs may not mandate extensive work experience, making it relatively more accessible for professionals starting their Cybersecurity journey.

 CISM: Holding a CISM Certification can lead to roles such as Information Security Manager, Compliance Officer, IT Auditor, or Risk Manager.
 Professionals with CISM are well-suited to oversee security programs, ensure compliance with regulations, and manage risks effectively.